io-gui/io/docs/getting-started.md

 ## About Io

-Io is a UI framework for building web applications and custom elements.
+Io is a UI framework for computer graphics applications on the web.
 It supports virtual DOM, reactive rendering and data binding.
 It comes with a collection of UI elements for basic interactions, menus, layout and presentation.

 For a quick start, read this document, then check out included [collection of elements](#doc=elements-core#ioitem) and the [source code](https://github.com/io-gui/io/).